Alan Corcoran

-Alan Corcoran (born 1989) is an Irish hurler who plays as a left corner-back for the Carlow senior team.
+Alan Corcoran (born 1989) is an Irish hurler who plays as a right corner-back for the Carlow senior team.

 Born in Bagenalstown, County Carlow, Corcoran first played competitive hurling during his schooling at Presentation De La Salle.
 He arrived on the inter-county scene at the age of seventeen when he first linked up with the Carlow minor team before later joining the under-21 side.
 He made his senior debut during the 2011 league.
 Corcoran has since become a regular member of the starting fifteen.

 At club level Corcoran plays with Erin's Own.

+Corcoran concluded his tenure with Carlow after making more than 100 competitive appearances for his county.
+He earned accolades including a Christy Ring Medal, a Joe McDonagh Championship victory, and a National Hurling League Division 2 title.